 Our new Online Global Perspectives Program allows students to enroll in online courses taught by select USAC faculty based around the world.
 Since online courses are not limited by geography, your professors are likely to be based in different countries, allowing for a unique multicultural perspective.

 The Global Perspectives program is designed with flexibility in mind.
 With courses offered in a variety of academic fields, including language, business, cultural studies, international affairs, and health and wellness, among others, students are able design a diverse schedule of classes or choose to focus on a single academic theme.
 You may choose to take one course or six courses, mix and match between language and electives, or combine a virtual internship with online courses - it's entirely up to you.
 Learn more about eligibility requirements and what to expect in an online global classroom below.

 We welcome applicants who:

-- Are at least 18 years old at the time of application.
+- Are at least 16 years old at the time of application

 - Have a college or university grade point average of 2.0 or higher on a 4.0 scale.
-(First-year and Gap-year students may apply with a minimum high school GPA of 3.2 on a 4.0 scale.)
+High school students may apply with a minimum high school GPA of 3.2 on a 4.0 scale.

 - Meet the academic pre-requisites (if any) of their desired course